 International Data from Michael Bauer Research

-The following countries were updated with new demographic data from Michael Bauer Research GmbH, and an improved Settlement Points methodology was implemented:
+The following countries were updated with new demographic data (from 2017 to 2019) from Michael Bauer Research GmBH:

 How will these updates affect me?